 Major device manufacturers covered in the report include Apple Inc., Blackberry, Fujitsu Limited, Google Inc., Hewlett-Packard, HTC Corporation, Huawei Technologies Co.
 Ltd., Lenovo, LG Electronics, Motorola Mobility Inc., Nokia Corporation, Samsung Electronics Co.
 Ltd., Sharp Corporation, Sony Ericsson Mobile Communications AB, Xiaomi, Yulong Computer Telecommunication Scientific Co.
 Ltd., and ZTE Corporation, among others.
 Operating platform developers covered in the report include Apple Inc., Blackberry, Google Inc., Microsoft Corporation, and Mozilla Corporation.

-The research report titled “Smartphones: A Global Strategic Business Report”, provides a comprehensive review of market trends, issues, drivers, product launches, mergers, acquisitions and other strategic industry activities.
+The research report titled “Smartphones: A Global Strategic Business Report”, provides a comprehensive review of smartphones market trends, issues, drivers, product launches, mergers, acquisitions and other strategic industry activities.
 The report provides market estimates and projections in units for all major geographic markets including the United States, Canada, Japan, Europe (France, Germany, Italy, UK, Spain, Russia and Rest of Europe), Asia-Pacific (China, India, South Korea, and Rest of Asia-Pacific), Middle East & Africa (Saudi Arabia, South Africa, and Rest of Middle East & Africa), and Latin America (Brazil, Mexico, and Rest of Latin America).